Charito Planas: Activism against Marcos

-Exile in the United States
+1978 IBP election; exile in the United States

-Planas escaped the authorities and gone for Sabah, and noted for being "rescued" by some US officials.
-She later flown to New York to live in-exile.
+Planas became a candidate for Metro Manila, also known as Region IV, in the 1978 Interim Batasang Pambansa (IBP) elections under the banner of Lakas ng Bayan (or Laban) led by political prisoner Ninoy Aquino.
+All of the Laban candidates, including Planas, lost.
+On April 7, the day of the election, Planas' house in Quezon City was raided by authorities, who thus filed subversion charges against her after claiming to have found numerous subversive documents and a .30 caliber carbine in her residence.
+Soon after the raid, Planas evaded the authorities and escaped to Sabah in Malaysia using a single-engine motorboat, and was "rescued" by US officials a month later.
+Planas later arrived in the United States on June 5, 1978, and was granted asylum by early July.

+Planas lived in-exile in the state of New York.
 An impoverished freedom fighter, she worked with another in-exiled anti-Marcos Filipino dissenters, spoke at rallies to denounce the dictatorship, lobbied to the US legislators for halting of military aid to the Philippine government.
 She also interviewed on television and writing the regime situation in newspapers in New York.

 In order to sustain everyday life, she worked in telemarketing to demonstrating food products at supermarkets, and delivering pizza.
 Despite donations, specifically food and cash from sympathizers (Filipinos and Americans), she had small income and living in a poorly-ventilated and cold space in the basement of an apartment building, of which she only have rented.

+When elections were held in 1984 for the Regular Batasang Pambansa, Planas was among the opposition figures who called for its boycott.

+After two failed attempts to retrieve travel documents from the Philippine Embassy in the United States to return to the Philippines, she received her passport on March 6, 1986, a week after the People Power Revolution deposed President Marcos from power.
+Before leaving the US, Planas participated in protests in front of the State Department and the White House denouncing America's granting of asylum to Marcos and his family.
+Planas returned to the Philippines on March 15, 1986.